qi-wang-uc/ez-afm/README.md

 All the files (`crd`, `psf`, `dcd`, `prm` and `rtf`) generated will be compatible with CHARMM package for further analysis.

 Program currently under testing and debugging.

-A short demo is provided (afm-demo.gif).
+A short demo is provided:

+![afm_demo] (afm-demo.gif)